 Exceptions to Discharging SBA Loans in Bankruptcy

-There are some exceptions to discharging SBA loans in personal or business bankruptcy.
+There are some exceptions to discharging an SBA in personal or business bankruptcy.
 For example, if the SBA loan is secured by collateral, the debtor may be required to surrender the collateral to the lender.

 Additionally, if the debtor committed fraud in obtaining the loan, the loan may not be dischargeable in bankruptcy.